ibotdotout/ibotdotout.github.io/_posts/2015-12-25-aviod-git-commit-m.md

 It also let your know when the first line exceed 50 characters that is best practice to write commit message.

-It provide a list of files that will be and not be in the commit that give your a chance to revise.
+It provide a list of files which involve in the commit that give your a chance to revise.

 If you are Vim fanboy, you should look at